Hegemonic stability theory: Early development

-Charles P. Kindleberger is one of the scholars most closely associated with HST, and is regarded by some as the theory's founder and most influential proponent.
-In the 1973 book The World in Depression: 1929-1939, he argued that the economic chaos between World War I and World War II that led to the Great Depression was partly attributable to the lack of a world leader with a dominant economy.
-Kindleberger's reasoning touched upon more than economics, however: the central idea behind HST is that the stability of the global system, in terms of politics, international law, and so on, relies on the hegemon to develop and enforce the rules of the system.
+Charles Kindleberger is one of the scholars most closely associated with HST; commentators such as Benjamin Cohen regard him as the theory's founder and most influential proponent.
+In his 1973 book The World in Depression: 1929-1939, Kindleberger argued that the economic chaos between World War I and World War II that led to the Great Depression was partly attributable to the lack of a world leader with a dominant economy.
+Kindleberger's reasoning touched upon more than economics, however: the central idea behind HST suggests that the stability of the global system, in terms of politics, international law, and so on, relies on the hegemon to develop and enforce the rules of that system.
 Other key figures in the development of hegemonic stability theory include Robert Gilpin and Stephen Krasner.

-In his major work, Gilpin theorizes the world history as imperial cycles until the late modern time and the succession of hegemonies in the late modern times when first Britain and later the United States stabilized the international system.
-Gilpin opposes balancing and the balance of power theory.
+In his major work, Gilpin theorizes world history as imperial cycles until late modern times and the succession of hegemonies in late modern times when first Britain and later the United States stabilized the international system.
+Gilpin opposes balancing and the balance-of-power theory.
 He contends that the system naturally goes toward equilibrium.
 From global war or "hegemonic war" emerges a new hegemon who creates and keeps the new world order with its own set of preferences.
 This is partly accomplished by providing public goods.
-In the case of the United States, took place attempts at initialising a stable currency by means of the International Monetary Fund, the Bretton Woods system, establishment of the World Bank, security alliance (NATO), and democratisation.
+In the case of the hegemony of the United States after 1945, there took place attempts at initialising a stable currency by means of the International Monetary Fund, the Bretton Woods system, establishment of the World Bank, security alliances (such as NATO), and democratisation.

 Gilpin argues further that in the global system, the more decisive a victory is after the "hegemonic war", the more stable the new system will be.
-He agrees with Paul Kennedy's claim of "imperialistic overstretch" being one of the reasons that hegemons fall.
-Gilpin adds that all hegemons inevitably fall because at a certain stage expansion exceeds benefits, distribution of power in the system shifts and other state rise and challenge the hegemon.
+He agrees with Paul Kennedy's view of "imperialistic overstretch" as one of the reasons that hegemons fall.
+Gilpin adds that all hegemons inevitably fall because at a certain stage expansion exceeds benefits, distribution of power in the system shifts and other states rise and challenge the hegemon.
 Eventually, a dissatisfied great power that approaches the power of the current hegemon will cause a new global war and the cycle repeats.

 Robert Keohane coined the term "Hegemonic stability theory" in a 1980 article.
-Keohane's 1984 book After Hegemony used insights from the new institutional economics to argue that the international system could remain stable in the absence of a hegemon, thus rebutting hegemonic stability theory.
+Keohane's 1984 book After Hegemony used insights from the new institutional economics to argue that the international system could remain stable in the absence of a hegemon, thus questioning hegemonic stability theory.
 John Ruggie's work on embedded liberalism also challenged hegemonic stability theory.
 He argued that the post-WWII international order was not just held together by material power but through "legitimate social purpose" whereby governments created support for the international order through social policies that alleviated the adverse effects of globalization.
-John Ikenberry argues that hegemony is not a precondition for international stability, pointing to path dependence and "stickinesss" of institutions.
+John Ikenberry argues that hegemony is not a precondition for international stability, pointing to path dependence and "stickiness" of institutions.